Sign up and get 20% off to your first order. Sign up now

 How It Compares to the Natural Lash Curve

-The B Curl is a step above J Curl in terms of lift and drama, featuring a curl angle between 45° to 55°.
+B Curl lash extensions are a step above J Curl in terms of lift and drama, featuring a curl angle between 45° to 55°.

 While still relatively natural in look, it provides a subtle eye-opening effect and a polished lash line.